 Panel: Gas to Power - The Heart of African Energy Industry Growth

-Gas-to-power is at the top of the agenda at the Investor Forum.
+Gas-to-power was at the top of the agenda at the Investor Forum.
 Increasing domestic usage of gas and power; funding and making policy for IPPs; and new LNG projects including floating LNG facilities drive the conversation in 2018.
-Our panelists take to the stage to talk natural gas and how it is driving African industries and power sectors forward.
+Our panelists took to the stage to talk natural gas and how it is driving African industries and power sectors forward.

 12:00 - 13:00